IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_templates.html.markdown

 		- `security_groups` - (String) List of security groups of the subnet.
 	- `resource_group` - (String) The resource group ID.
 	- `user_data` -  (String) The user data provided for the instance.
-	- `volume_attachments` - (String) A nested block describes the storage volume configuration for the template.
+	- `volume_attachments` - (List) A nested block describes the storage volume configuration for the template.

 	  Nested scheme for `volume_attachments`:
 		- `delete_volume_on_instance_delete` - (Bool) You can configure to delete the storage volume to delete based on instance deletion.
 		- `name` - (String) The name of the boot volume.
 		- `volume` - (String) The storage volume ID created in VPC.
-		- `volume_prototype` A nested block describing prototype for the volume.
+		- `volume_prototype` - (List) A nested block describing prototype for the volume.

 		  Nested scheme for `volume_prototype`:
 		  - `capacity` - (String) The capacity of the volume in gigabytes.
 The specified minimum and maximum capacity values for creating or updating volumes can expand in the future.